alxmrs/xarray-sql/README.md

 ## Why does this work?

 Underneath Xarray, Dask, and Pandas, there are NumPy arrays.
-These are paged in chuncks and represented contiguously in memory.
+These are paged in chunks and represented contiguously in memory.
 It is only a matter of metadata that breaks them up into ndarrays. `to_dataframe()` just changes this metadata (via a `ravel()`/`reshape()`), back into a column amenable to a DataFrame.